Monday, July 22, 2013

 You kinda trick yourself.
 You tell yourself, “I’m not really going to do that job right now, I’m just going to get out the stuff I need and do it later.”

 (Now sometimes by the time you have the ladder and touch-up paint out, you realize you might as well just do it right now.
+That doesn’t always happen, of course, but it can.)

 Separating the preparation from the job just makes the whole thing easier somehow.
 Half the work is done.
 The hard part.
-The first step.
-Beginning.
+The first step: beginning.

 Just get things ready for yourself.
 Disassociate a little.